spiffaz/AWS-Infra-CICD-for-DockerHosts/README.md

 3. Enable notifications to inform on status and share relevant artefacts.
 4. Implement a deployment strategy other than rolling updates.
 5. Implement automated rollbacks in the case where a rollback is needed.
+6. Use native AWS CICD tools instead of session manager or go the route of ssh keys when inside the AWS environment.

 Feel free to reach out if you have any questions or need further assistance!